indexdata/folio-global-update/README.md

 ```
 TEST Not connected> help

-  Commands:

     help [command...]
 Provides help for a given command.
     exit               Exits application.
     login              Log into FOLIO.
     logout             Destroy current auth token.
-    mode               Choose between TEST or LIVE modes.
+    live               Switch to LIVE mode
+    test               Switch to TEST mode
     run                Run updates on FOLIO objects based on an action script and list of IDs.
+    steps              Show built in action steps
+    empty-cache        Clear out session cache
-    settings           Show app settings.
+    settings           Show current config settings.
     config             Change configuration.

 TEST Not connected>
 ```

-After a successful login, the prompt will display the mode and OKAPI host.
+After a successful login, the prompt will display the mode (TEST or LIVE) and OKAPI host.
 If not, the prompt will display `Not connected`.

-When in TEST mode, no changes will be PUT to the OKAPI endpoint.
+When in TEST mode, no changes will be PUT or POSTed to the OKAPI endpoint.
 Use this mode for testing the output of the selected action script.

 Action scripts are JavaScript that make a change to a FOLIO object.
 These files should be stored in the `actions` directory.
 In their simplist form, an action will change a single, string field: